AdaCore/spark2014/docs/lrm/source/packages.rst

    package Y
      with Abstract_State => (A, B, (C with External => (Async_Writers, Effective_Reads))),
-          --  Three abstract state names are declared A, B & C.
-          Initializes    => A
+          --  Three abstract state names are declared A, B & C Initializes    => A
           --  A is initialized during the elaboration of Y.
           --  C is specified as external state with Async_Writers